atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-mart-maintenance.md

 reading_time: 6

 ---
 Now that you have set up Data Marts, you will still have ongoing maintenance to get the most out of your data.
-The first step is to establish a mayor per mart, they will then be responsible for carrying out the mart maintenance tasks:
+The first step is to establish a mayor per mart that will be responsible for carrying out the maintenance tasks for their mart:

-* Communicate/educate team
+* Communicate with and educate their team
 * Identify issues
 * Identify new needs